I didn't expect voice to work well in the terminal. Too many dashes and slashes. But Code Mode handles that, and now I dictate maybe half my commands.

 “hash space to do add error handling for network failures”

-# TODO add error handling for network failuresWhen Voice Shines in Terminal#
+# TODO add error handling for network failuresWhen Voice Is Faster#

-- When you're reading logs and need to type a command without switching context
+- When you're reading logs and don't want to context-switch to type

-- For multi-line commands, use toggle mode instead of hold-to-talk
+- For multi-line commands, toggle mode beats hold-to-talk.

-- Tab completion still works normally between voice inputs
+- Tab completion works normally between voice inputs.

 Related: How to Dictate Code on Mac, Code Mode, Voice Coding Guide.
 See pricing and all features.